University of Bradford

 There are a wide selection of undergraduate, postgraduate and research degrees on offer at the University of Bradford’s five main academic schools.
 You have the opportunity to choose from more than 300 courses with the option of studying full-time, part time or as part of a sandwich degree.
 For undergraduate students the typical entry requirement is 320 UCAS points.

-The five schools at the University of Bradford are: Engineering and Informatics; Health Studies; Life Sciences; Management; Social and International Studies.
+The five faculties at the University of Bradford are: Engineering and Informatics; Health Studies; Life Sciences; Management; Social and International Studies.

 You can study for qualifications in subject areas such as physics, computing, media, film studies, midwifery, nursing, archaeology, chemistry, forensics, pharmacy, accounting, marketing, law, economics, psychology and sociology.